Top 10 Richest Temples in the World

 somnath temple gujarat world's richest temples

-The Somnath temple at on the western coast of Gujarat, India, is speculated to be the first of Lord Shiva’s twelve Jyotirlinga temples.
+The Somnath temple on the western coast of Gujarat, India, is speculated to be the first of Lord Shiva’s twelve Jyotirlinga temples.
 It is a significant Hindu pilgrimage and tourism destination in India, particularly in Gujarat, and makes up a chunk of the tourism revenue generated by Gujarat.
 Even after being destroyed numerous times by invaders and rulers, the current mandir was restored to near perfection in the Chaulukya style of Hindu temple construction and finished in May 1951.
 The rebuilding began on the instructions of India’s first Home Minister, Vallabhbhai Patel, and was finished after his death.

 The current chairman of the Shree Somnath Mandir Trust is India’s Prime Minister, Narendra Modi.
 This is one of the most important Jyotirlingam temples in India, dedicated to Lord Shiva.
 Several artworks were stolen and damaged within the shrine by the assailants, but the temple itself remains lovely.
 This key heritage site, located on Gujarat’s scenic west coast, attracts millions from all over the world each year, making it one of the world’s richest temples.